Bridgeport in Harrison County, West Virginia — The American South (Appalachia)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-John Powers' Fort (approx. 0.2 miles away); Benedum Civic Center Simpson Creek Covered Bridge (approx. 2 miles away); Combat Wounded (approx. 2.1 miles away); Towers School (approx. 4.2 miles away); Northwest Academy (approx. 4.2 miles away); "Stonewall" Jackson (approx. 4.3 miles away); Union Meetings (approx. 4.3 miles away).
+At least 8 other markers are within John Powers' Fort (approx. 0.2 miles away); Benedum Civic Center (approx. ¼ mile away); Simpson Creek Covered Bridge (approx. 2 miles away); Combat Wounded (approx. 2.1 miles away); Towers School (approx. 4.2 miles away); Northwest Academy (approx. 4.2 miles away); "Stonewall" Jackson (approx. 4.3 miles away); Union Meetings (approx. 4.3 miles away).
 Touch for a list and map of all markers in Bridgeport.

 Categories. • War, US Civil •